-NXP product data sheets document the appropriate thermal properties of individual products.
-Product data sheets are available at www.nxp.com.
+Thermal properties of the individual products are usually given in the Freescale product data\sheet as appropriate.
+Product datasheets are available under www.freescale.com.
 More detailed thermal properties may be requested by customers.

-8.3 Package thermal properties - definition
+8.3 Package Thermal Properties-Definition

-The thermal performance of HSOP and PQFP packages are typically specified by definition of thermal properties such as $R{\theta JA}$, $R{\theta JMA}$, $R{\theta JB}$, $R{\theta JC}$, and Ψ{JT} (in °C/W).
-Thermal characterization is obtained using physical measurement and by running complex simulation models under the following conditions:
+The thermal performance of a MAPBGA package is typically specified by thermal properties such as $R{\theta JA}$ , $R{\theta JMA}$ , $R{\theta JB}$ , $R{\theta JC}$ and $\Psi{JT}$ (in °C/W).
+Thermal characterization is performed by physical measurement and by performing complex simulation models under the following conditions:

-- Two thermal board types: - Single layer board (1s) per JEDEC JESD51-3 & JESD51-5 (exposed pad packages only) - Four layer board (2s2p) per JEDEC JESD51-7 and JESD51-5 (exposed pad packages only). - Four boundary conditions: - Natural convection (still air) per JEDEC JESD51-2 - Forced convection per JEDEC JESD51-6 - Thermal test board on ring style cold plate method per JEDEC JESD51-8 - · Cold plate method per MIL SPEC-883 method 1012.1
+- Two thermal board types: - Single-layer board (1s), per JEDEC JESD51-3 and JESD51-5 (exposed pad packages only) - Four-layer board (2s2p), per JEDEC JESD51-7 and JESD51-5 (exposed pad packages only) - Four boundary conditions: - Natural convection (still air), per JEDEC JESD51-2 - Forced convection, per JEDEC JESD51-6 - Thermal test board on ring style cold plate method, per JEDEC JESD51-8 - Cold plate method, per MIL SPEC-883 method 1012.1

-8.3.1 R{0JA}: theta junction-to-ambient natural convection (still air)
+8.3.1 R0JA: Theta Junction-to-Ambient Natural Convection (Still Air)

-Junction-to-ambient thermal resistance (Theta-JA or $R{\theta JA}$ per JEDEC JESD51-2) is a one-dimensional value measuring the conduction of heat from the junction (hottest temperature on die) to the environment (ambient) near the package in still air environment.
-The heat that is generated on the die surface reaches the immediate environment along two paths:
+Junction-to-Ambient Natural Convection thermal resistance (Theta-JA or $R{\theta JA}$ per JEDEC JESD51-2) is a one-dimensional value that measures the conduction of heat from the junction (hottest temperature on die) to the environment (ambient) near the package in a still air environment.
+The heat generated on the die surface reaches the immediate environment along two paths:

-- Convection and radiation off the exposed surface of the package, and - · Conduction into and through the test board followed by convection and radiation off the exposed board surfaces.
+- Convection and radiation from the exposed surface of the package, and - · Conduction into-and-through the test board, followed by convection and radiation off the exposed board surfaces

-8.3.2 R{0JMA}: theta junction-to-moving-air forced convection
+8.3.2 R0JMA: Theta Junction-to-Moving-Air Forced Convection

-Junction-to-Moving-Air (Theta-JMA or $R{\theta JMA}$ per JEDEC JESD51-6) is similar to $R{\theta JMA}$, but it measures the thermal performance of the package mounted on the specified thermal test board exposed to moving air (at 200 feet/minute) environment.
+Junction-to-Moving-Air Forced Convection (Theta-JMA or $R{\theta JMA}$ per JEDEC JESD51-6) is similar to $R{\theta JA}$ , but it measures the thermal performance of the package mounted on the specified thermal test board exposed to a moving air (200 feet/minute) environment.

-8.3.3 R{0JB}: theta junction-to-board
+8.3.3 $R{\theta,JB}$ : Theta Junction-to-Board

-Junction-to-board thermal resistance (Theta-JB or $R{\theta JB}$ per JEDEC JESD51-8) measures the horizontal spreading of heat between the junction and the board.
+Junction-to-Board thermal resistance (Theta-JB or $R{\theta JB}$ per JEDEC JESD51-8) measures the horizontal spreading of heat between the junction and the board.
 The board temperature is measured on the top surface of the board near the package.
-The measurement is done using a high effective thermal conductivity four layer test board (2s2p) per JEDEC JESD51-7 and JESD51-5 (exposed pad packages only) on a ring style cold plate. $R{\theta JB}$ is frequently used by customers to create thermal models considering both package and application board thermal properties.
+The measurement is done using a highly effective thermal conductivity four-layer test board (2s2p) per JEDEC JESD51-7 and JESD51-5 (exposed pad packages only) on a ring style cold plate. $R{\theta JB}$ is frequently used by customers to create thermal models considering both package and application board thermal properties.

-8.3.4 $R{\theta JC}$: theta junction-to-case
+8.3.4 $R{\theta JC}$ : Theta Junction-to-Case

 Junction-to-Case thermal resistance (Theta-JC or $R{\theta JC}$ per MIL SPEC-883 Method 1012.1) indicates the average thermal resistance between the die and the case top surface, as measured by the cold plate method per MIL SPEC-883 Method 1012.1, with the cold plate temperature used for the case temperature.
 The case is defined as either the temperature at the top of the package (for non-exposed pad packages), or the temperature at the bottom of the exposed pad surface (for exposed pad packages).
-For exposed pad packages where the pad would be expected to be soldered, junction to case thermal resistance is a simulated value from the junction to the exposed pad without contact resistance. $R{\theta JC}$ can be used to estimate the thermal performance of a package when the board is adhered to a metal housing or heat sink, or when a complete thermal analysis is done.
+For exposed pad packages where the pad would be expected to be soldered, junction-to-case thermal resistance is a simulated value from the junction to the exposed pad without contact resistance. $R{\theta JC}$ can be used to estimate the thermal performance of a package when the board is adhered to a metal housing or heat sink, or when a complete thermal analysis is done.